Scifabric/pbs/CONTRIBUTING.md

 ## Before You Start

-Anyone wishing to contribute to the **[PyBossa/pbs](https://github.com/PyBossa/pbs)** project **MUST read & sign a Contributor Assignment Agreement (CAA)**.
+Anyone wishing to contribute to the **[Scifabric/pbs](https://github.com/Scifabric/pbs)** project **MUST read & sign a Contributor Assignment Agreement (CAA)**.

-The PyBossa team is legally prevented from accepting any pull requests from users who have not signed the CAA first.
+The Scifabric team is legally prevented from accepting any pull requests from users who have not signed the CAA first.

-If you have any doubts about the CAA, please, contact us at <info AT pybossa DOT com>.
+If you have any doubts about the CAA, please, contact us at *info AT scifabric.com*.

 ## Instructions